isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag multiple `using namespace` directives for different namespaces in a single source file.
+Flag multiple `using namespace` directives for different namespaces in the same scope.

 ### <a name="Rs-using-directive"></a>SF.7: Don't write `using namespace` at global scope in a header file